datacontroller/datacontroller.io/content/blog/roi-payback/index.md

 This represents the time taken to move jobs and programs from dev, through other SAS environments such as test, acceptance, and production.
 As part of this, it's often necessary to produce release documentation, perform additional deployment steps (such as setup of landing areas, permissions), prepare backout scripts, and perhaps even attend a Change Management meeting to explain the upcoming updates.

-With Data Controller, again - this part is reduced to zero.
+With Data Controller, once installed - this part is reduced to zero.
 Unless there was a need to configure a table to be editable in a test / accept environment, it wouldn't need to be done (and if it was, it would be a config change via the interface, not an actual code change).

 ## #3 Batch Incidents